Digital Analog

 Where digital meets physical.

-Strongest where digital and physical meet.
-CAD and CNC are his native languages: design it precisely, make it exactly.
-Enough software development to ship when the idea demands it.
+Strongest where digital and physical meet, with CAD and CNC as his native languages: design it precisely, make it exactly, and build the software when the idea demands it.

 Where he’s strongest